 I’ve lived and worked around the world, working on and writing about community development and nature.
-I’m the co-leader of an international community development charity, and I’m a Contributing Editor at The Ecologist.
-I read a lot, spot patterns, join dots, travel quite a bit and love being out in the natural world.
-I’m curious about people, communities, ideas, nature, and space (this kind of space, this kind of space, and our common space).
+I’m the co-leader of Arukah Network, and I’m a Contributing Editor at The Ecologist.
+I read a lot, spot patterns, join dots, travel a bit and love being out in the natural world.
+I’m curious about people, communities, ideas, nature and our common ground.

 I’ve worked with large and small NGOs in the UK, Africa and Asia, and have been Deputy Editor for the UK’s longest-running Environmental magazine, Resurgence.
 I get involved with writing and documentary projects from time to time.
 I’m on the Operating Board of the Ministry of Entrepreneurship (MOE).